When she was little, one of our girls had a foolproof way for postponing bedtime—she’d plunk herself on my knee with a book . In her honor,

 Planning a trip with your grandkids--I can't think of a better gift, not only for them, but for you too.
 There is something very special about investing in the next generation--whether they are 4 or 14.
 Here are some ideas to get you inspired on what this kind of adventure could look like.
 Read more

-As a child growing up in South Florida, I had long golden hair, ran around barefoot and had a free spirit, and in a small way that’s what they see in me now; only I'm a grandma.
+As a child growing up in South Florida, I had long golden hair, ran around barefoot with a free spirit, and in a small way that’s what they see in me now; only I'm a grandma.
 Read more

 Disturbing indeed: a pediatrician who thought she'd seen it all reports a two-year-old with infected ears turning to Siri on his cell phone--rather than dad beside him--for info.
 Although, I gather it didn't bother Dad too much--he was busy on his phone as well.
 Read more